fanfanman/CMS-GravitonSearch/README.md

 - Plots of source data distributions are stored in `/plots`

 ### Limit study
-Commands and programs to measure the limit of ADD signal:
+Commands to measure the limit of ADD signal:
 ```
 python computeLimit.py
 python plotlimit.py
 ```
 Where `computeLimit.py` will read source data, calculate the integrals (event yield) from Mmin (2.8 TeV) to Mmax (\Lambda), and write datacards as signal = ADD - DY, and background = DY.
-The limits are calculated by `combine -M AsymptoticLimits <datacard> -m lambdaT`.
+The limits are calculated by `combine -M AsymptoticLimits <datacard> -m lambdaT` in the `computeLimit.py` automatically.
 And the `plotlimit.py` program will read measured limits for each lambda value, and plot a result.

 ### Significance study
-Still under development
+- Still under development

 ### Some notes:
 1. Mass histograms need to be scaled by: